svetlanama/conext_client_v2_2020/connext-sample-app/README.md

 cashout TOKENS: +

 Note:
-can't see that xpub.... are store in local storage apart from others from time-to-time some errors occured which need to be handled
+Safari can't see that xpub.... are store in local storage apart from others from time-to-time some errors occured which need to be handled